Today, you’re going to read the Swiggy Email Marketing case study. See how Swiggy (a food ordering and delivery company) turns email into a gold mine.

 11. Add Little Humor

 Don’t make your emails sound like a robot sent it.
-Mix some humor or crack some joke in your email copy and make them smile.
+Mix some humor or crack some jokes in your email copy and make them smile.

 Read the below email, sounds interesting?